Book a flight to New Zealand online or via your local travel agent. You'll be enjoying stunning landscapes and meeting friendly locals in no time.

 Non-stop 12 hour flights on Air New Zealand depart Los Angeles every evening and arrive Auckland early in the morning.
 Return flights depart NZ in the evening as well, so both ways are convenient for getting a good night’s sleep.
-Non-stop flights are also available from San Francisco and Vancouver.
-Air New Zealand will also commence non-stop service from Houston, Texas in Decemeber 2015.
+Non-stop flights are also available from Chicago, Honolulu, San Francisco and Vancouver.

 Is it easy to get to?

 From the west coast, it’s actually easier and quicker to fly to New Zealand than it is to go to Ireland or Italy.
 Flights to Europe often connect so the journey takes longer.
-Yes, from the east coast it's an extra flight, but trust us, getting to NZ is worth it!
+If you're coming from the East Coast, fly through Chicago or Houston, we promise it's worth the journey!

 But I thought it was 24 hours away?